Edmund1645/gridsome-storyblok-blog/README.md

 ### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
+1. `gridsome create https://github.com/Edmund1645/gridsome-storyblok-blog` to install this starter
-2. `cd my-gridsome-site` to open the folder
+2. `cd gridsome-storyblok-blog` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌